 Every community has rules and policies and a college campus is no different.
 Our rules and policies apply to safety and fostering a positive community where students are respectful of themselves, others and the environment.
-It is important that the student read the Student Handbook, and attend the CONNECT program of orientation to Clarke.
+It is important that the student read the Student Handbook, which is available on Clarke's website, and attend the CONNECT program of orientation to Clarke.
 Most Clarke students understand and live up to the high expectations we set for them.
 Students who violate policies will face the consequences.
 The staff will help them to understand what is expected and learn from their mistake.
 Accepting responsibility for mistakes will help students learn to be good future citizens and make our community and our world a better place.